farhan85/LibraryManagementSystem/README.md

 ## Writing logs

-This one is not quite a design standard, but something I had a long time to think about over the years of debugging.
+This one is not quite a design standard, but something I had a long time to think throughout my years of debugging.
 Some people will write logs using the smallest characters possible, like `x=123`.
 Others will write logs that use more natural language.
-Which makes sense.
+Which is understandable.
 People read logs when debugging.
 So it should be easy to read.

 Firstly, logs have to be very descriptive.
 We read logs before diving into our code.
 Our logs must tell us what happened and it should be easy to know this just from reading the log entry.
 Don't use shortened words or abbreviations.
 It's no